Skip navigation

 Jabari Walker (illness) is out for Saturday’s game against the Nets.

 Walker had 16 points in 18 minutes in Thursday’s loss to the Pistons, but has been ruled out for Saturday’s game against the Nets with an illness.
 The 76ers are going to be severely shorthanded once again as Joel Embiid, Tyrese Maxey, Paul George, Kelly Oubre and Andre Drummond are all out again.
-With Adem Bona (back) still questionable, it’s reasonable to assume Dominick Barlow and Trendon Watford will see minutes in this game.
+With Adem Bona (back) still questionable, it’s reasonable to assume Dominick Barlow and Trendon Watford will play more minutes than usual in this game.

 • PHI Center #1